 The SQL operator EXISTS tests for the existence of records in a subquery and returns a value TRUE if a subquery returns one or more records.
 Have a look at this query with a subquery condition:

-In this example, the SELECT returns a value of TRUE when a customer has orders valued at less than $25.
+In this example above, the SELECT returns a value of TRUE when a customer has orders valued at less than $50.

 There are a hundred and one uses for this SQL tool.
 Suppose you want to archive your yearly Orders table into a larger archive table.
 This next example shows how to do it.